AmirAbaskohi/Hardware-implementation-of-Neural-Network-for-MNIST-using-verilog/README.md

-# Hardware-implementation-of-Neural-Network-for-fashion-MNIST-using-verilog
+# Hardware-implementation-of-Neural-Network-for-MNIST-using-verilog
-This is a hardware implementation of Neural Network for fashion MNIST using verilog.
+This is a hardware implementation of Neural Network for MNIST using verilog.

 # Introduction